fhoedemakers/pico-infonesPlus/README.md

 ## PCB

 Create your own little Pico Based NES console and play with an orginal (S)NES controller.
 Soldering skills are required.
-The PCB design can be found in the [assets/pcb](https://github.com/fhoedemakers/pico-infonesPlus/tree/main/assets/pcb) folder.
+The PCB design files can be found in the [assets/pcb](https://github.com/fhoedemakers/pico-infonesPlus/tree/main/assets/pcb) folder.
 Companies like [PCBWay](https://www.pcbway.com/) can make these PCBs for you.
-Simply upload the design files packed as a zip archive when ordering.
+Simply upload the design files packed as a [zip archive](https://github.com/fhoedemakers/pico-infonesPlus/releases/latest) when ordering.
+A zip file containing the design files can be found on the [releases page](https://github.com/fhoedemakers/pico-infonesPlus/releases/latest).

 Other materials needed:

-- Raspberry PI Pico
+- Raspberry PI Pico with no headers.
 - on/off switch, like [this](https://www.kiwi-electronics.com/en/spdt-slide-switch-410?search=KW-2467)
 - [Adafruit DVI Breakout Board - For HDMI Source Devices](https://www.adafruit.com/product/4984)
 - [Adafruit Micro SD SPI or SDIO Card Breakout Board - 3V ONLY!](https://www.adafruit.com/product/4682)